 Looking for creative alternatives to traditional assignments?
 Ditch the busywork and let students use Wakelet as a digital journal where they post content, upload pre-recorded video explainers, add photos, and even add items from Twitter, Adobe Creative Cloud, and more.
 Instead of the traditional exam or essay, let students submit portfolios to show content mastery.

 Finally, consider Wakelet for professional development (PD).
-Educators share the common frustration of trying to find a way not only to organize content but to present it to colleagues in an engaging and meaningful way.
-Delivering PD as a story can be a refreshing way to share information and best practices with colleagues.Continue reading Show less
+Educators share the common frustration of trying to find a way not only to organize content, but to present it to colleagues in meaningful and engaging ways.
+Delivering PD as a story or series of items to explore can be a fresh way to share information (synchronously or asynchronously) and best practices with colleagues.
+For even more interaction, consider letting colleagues search for and add their own related content.Continue reading Show less

 Wakelet is a content curation and sharing platform where teachers and students can save and organize links, social media posts, videos, and images.
 These collections might tell a story, give directions, deliver lessons, gather research, or encourage collaboration.
 Collections come in various layouts, such as columns, grids, or mood boards on a scrollable page.
 These collections can be kept private or shared publicly.
 They can be viewed on the site, through the mobile app, or shared elsewhere, including on social media.
 The Media View allows teachers and students to view items without leaving the site.